MODERN SLAVERY ACT Policy statement

 As part of our commitment to ensuring that there is no modern slavery or human trafficking in our business or supply chain, we implement the following internal policies to ensure that we are conducting business in an ethical and transparent manner:

-• Vault – we have a zero-tolerance policy for all forms of bullying, harassment and discrimination, and we want to ensure that everyone has the ability to speak up about injustices they may experience or witness.
-In February 2022, we launched ‘Vault’ to replace our whistleblowing hotline.
-Vault is a simple, safe and confidential app and online platform that allows employees to raise any concerns they may have about their working environment.
+- Vault – we have a zero-tolerance policy for all forms of bullying, harassment and discrimination, and we want to ensure that everyone has the ability to speak up about injustices they may experience or witness.
+We operate ‘Vault’ which is a simple, safe and confidential app and online platform that allows employees to raise any concerns they may have about their working environment.

 No reports have been registered via Vault or our previous whistleblowing hotline in the financial year relating to modern slavery or human trafficking.

 We understand the potential risk of modern slavery taking place in our supply chain.
 To mitigate any unethical behaviour, as part of our supplier on-boarding process, we carry out a formal supplier approval process across our supply base, which includes a focus upon human rights and labour standards policies.
 We also carry out audits of our supply base on a periodic basis.

 Matthew Clark and Bibendum are registered with the Alcohol Wholesale Registration Scheme (AWRS) and as part of our commitment only trade with suppliers who are registered and demonstrate compliance with the scheme (unless an authorised exemption applies).

 All Executive Committee members together with colleagues across all business units, including in our Procurement and Human Resources teams receive training on a periodic basis to ensure that they understand the importance of ethical behaviour and the risks of modern slavery and human trafficking, such that it remains at the forefront of their minds when carrying out their duties.